ExpHP/npyz/README.md

 Differences from the latest `npy`:

 * Able to read a lot more files by supporting more dtypes.  (e.g. big endian can be read, I forget what else)
 * n-dimensional arrays.
+(C-order or fortran order)
 * Outputting to any `io::Write + io::Seek`.
 Reading from `io::Read`.
 * `io::Seek` is not required when shape is provided.

-**Note (2021/05/10):**  It has been two years since I made this fork and tried to submit some PRs to `npy` which are still *hanging* in limbo.
+**Note (2021/05/10):**  It has been two years since I made this fork and tried to submit some PRs to `npy` which are still hanging in limbo.
 I'm beginning to wonder if I should pick this back up, clean it up, add proper documentation and publish it to crates.io.

 Currently, this is not really in a state to be used by other people, but if you are desparate, you can do: